jonr22/dotfiles/README.md

 ##About

-These are the dotfiles I set up on both OSX and linux machines.
+These are the dotfiles I use on both OSX and linux machines.
 These configurations mostly apply to vim, tmux, and zsh, but I also have some bash configurations for the rare cases where I can't use zsh.
 A lot of the credit for these configuration is owed to [Square's](http://square.github.io/) *[Maximum Awesome](https://github.com/square/maximum-awesome)* and [Thoughtbot's](http://thoughtbot.com/) *[dotfiles](https://github.com/thoughtbot/dotfiles)*.